Child of Rage

-Child of Rage is a 1992 American biographical drama television film directed by Larry Peerce, starring Ashley Peldon and Mel Harris.
+Child of Rage is a 1992 American biographical drama television film directed by Larry Peerce, starring Mel Harris, Dwight Schultz, Ashley Peldon and Mariette Hartley.
 The film is based on the true story of Beth Thomas, who had severe behavioral problems as a result of being sexually abused as a child.
 The film was shot in Vancouver, British Columbia, Canada, with classroom scenes being filmed at Mary Hill Elementary School.
 It premiered on CBS on Tuesday, September 29, 1992.

 The music in the introduction is from the library music album The Music Box, by Alain Debray and Derek Austin.

 Plot

 Jill Tyler and her minister husband Rob Tyler adopt two children, Catherine and Eric.
 Eric is a sweet and timid child.
 Catherine initially seems to be the same but soon displays outbursts of violent rage for no apparent reason.
 At first, some of her violent acts go unnoticed; when they progress to stabbing the family dog with a needle, Jill and Rob realize something is wrong.
 They ask Doris, the children's caseworker, about Catherine's past, but Doris cites confidentiality laws.

 Following a disturbing incident where Catherine tries to seduce her adoptive grandfather, Jill and Rob take her to a psychologist; she puts on a good show and convinces the doctor that nothing is wrong.
 Later, Jill notices bruises on Eric, and he admits that it was Catherine who inflicted them.
 Catherine later smashes Eric's head on the concrete basement floor, landing him in the emergency room.

 Doris finally admits the truth about the children's past: after receiving a concerned phone call, she rescued the children from an abusive home, which was one of the worst she'd seen.
 Although Eric was in bad shape, his was nothing compared to Catherine's condition.
 No adults were present when they were found: their mother was hospitalized with pneumonia, while their father was apparently off on a drunken bender.

 Doris reveals that the children have an older sister named Stephanie, whom she and Jill track down at a topless bar.
 Stephanie, a bitter young woman, has a harrowing story: she was sexually abused by her father as a child, and after she began fighting back, he turned his attention to Catherine, who was a baby at the time.
 This explains Catherine's violent behavior.

 After another incident in which Catherine cuts a classmate with glass, Doris reveals to Jill and Rob that she had previously moved the children from foster home to foster home, hoping that something would work for them.
 She gives the couple a book called Kids Who Kill.
 Jill feels that it is a perfect description of Catherine.
 At this point, Doris suggests a controversial treatment for Catherine: holding therapy, which is practiced by the book's author, Dr. Rosemary Myers.
 Rob feels that Catherine is a lost cause and suggests they just keep Eric, but Jill insists that they should help Catherine.